Sensitivity of Filter Kernels and Robustness Bounds to Transition and Measurement Kernel Perturbations in Partially Observable Stochastic Control: Application to Finite Model Approximation Bounds via State and Measurement Quantization

 \subsection{Finite-POMDP Approximation via Joint Quantization of State and Measurement Spaces}

-As a primary contribution of our paper, we now combine the results of the preceding two subsections to obtain an explicit performance bound for the case when both the transition kernel and observation channel are jointly quantized.
+As a further primary contribution of our paper, we now combine the results of the preceding two subsections to obtain an explicit performance bound for the case when both the transition kernel and observation channel are jointly quantized.
 That is, we consider approximate models of the form $(\mathcal{T}_n, Q_n)$ constructed via quantization of both the state and measurement spaces.
+This leads to a finite model approximation, suitable both for numerical and learning theoretic methods.

-\paragraph{Original Borel-space POMDP model:} Consider the controlled process $\{x_k, y_k\}_{k \geq 0}$ governed by the dynamics:
+\paragraph{Original POMDP model:} Consider the controlled process $\{x_k, y_k\}_{k \geq 0}$ governed by the dynamics:

 \paragraph{Joint Finite Approximate Model:} Let $\mathcal{T}_n$ be the quantized transition kernel constructed as in Section~\ref{sec:transition_quant}, and $Q_n$ be the quantized observation channel as in Section~\ref{sec:observation_quant}.
 Then the approximate finite model is defined by: